 That’s not to same this that it’s light on features though.
 It’s fully compatible with any REST API, so you can easily add cloud databases and back end functions.

-Mobile Roadie is another strong all round offering.
+Mobile Roadie is another strong all-round offering.
 However, at $145 per month, it is much more expensive.
 It’s still a similar format to Appery.io as far as UI and UX go.

 There are a couple of nice additional features though.
 Mobile Roadie supports a large range of media formats.
-This includes RSS feeds, Twitter and Google News.
-You can even create an automatically refreshing fan wall to communicate in real time with your users.
+This includes RSS feeds, Twitter, and Google News.
+You can even create an automatically refreshing fan wall to communicate in real-time with your users.

 It’s also mainly geared towards enterprise apps.
-These might include companies intranets or workforce management tools.
+These might include companies’ intranets or workforce management tools.
 It’s also useful for applications that are mostly about getting information across, such as itineraries or brochures.

-There’s also some really handy training materials.
+There are also some really handy training materials.
 You can quickly get your app put together, and then it’ll be live in as short as 60 seconds.

-It has the same drag and drop interface as most similar tools.
+It has the same drag and drop interface as the most similar tools.
 I like that Appy Pie provides templates based on specific industries though.
 One great example of this is the appointment scheduler.
-If you run a restaurant, salon or even a dentist’s office this is fantastic, as all you have to do is add your own branding.
+If you run a restaurant, salon, or even a dentist’s office this is fantastic, as all you have to do is add your own branding.